ChrisJBurns/ChrisJBurns/README.md

 [![Visits Badge](https://badges.pufler.dev/visits/chrisjburns/chrisjburns)](https://badges.pufler.dev/visits/chrisjburns/chrisjburns)
 </br>
 </br>
-🔭 I’m currently working as a Software Engineer for the OSCE (Open Source Cloud Engineering) at Capgemini.
+🔭 Currently working as a Senior Software Engineer for the Cloud Development team at Capgemini.
+(Formerly OSCE (Open Source Cloud Engineering) team).
 </br>
 </br>
-♠️ The wearer of many hats, but at the core - an engineer.
+♠️ The wearer of many hats, but at the core - an engineer, with a specific interest in securing the software supply chain.
 </br>
 </br>
 💠 Can also find me on the [Capgemini Engineering Blog](https://capgemini.github.io/authors/#author-chris-burns)